Introduction to eformsign¶

 Create from template¶

-There are two ways to create a document from a template: uploading a file on eformsign and creating a template using Web Form Designer, and creating a template using Microsoft Office using Form Builder and uploading it on eformsign.
+There are two ways to create a document from a template: uploading a file on eformsign and creating a template using Web Form Designer, and creating a template using Microsoft Office using Form Builder (MS Office add-in) and uploading it on eformsign.

 Using Web Form Designer

-After uploading the template, set the template settings, workflow, notification settings, etc. and deploy the template.
+After uploading the template, set General, Set permissions, Workflow, Field, and Notification settings, and then save and deploy the template.

-You can then go to the New document menu to create a document from a deployed template and send it to recipients
+You can then go to New from template to create a document from a deployed template and send it to recipients.

 Minimum System Requirements¶

-The minimum system requirements for Form builder and eformsign are as follows:
+The minimum system requirements for Form builder (MS Office add-in) and eformsign are as follows:

 OS: Windows 7 and later